DataDog/integrations-extras/twingate/README.md

 #### Docker Connector
 ##### Set up Datadog Docker integration for the Host Agent
-- Adding the following lines to `datadog.yaml`:
+Add the following lines to the `datadog.yaml` configuration file:
 ```
 logs_enabled: true
 listeners: